stoyanN/interview-task/README.md

 # interview-task
-## JS interview terms and conditions
+## JS interview task - terms and conditions

 As a user I need to see the latest forex rates which are available form our api (currencies.json file attached)